isaams06/Tic-Tac-Toe-Game/README.md

 ## Project Overview
 The project is just a simple implementation of the classic Tic Tac Toe game.
 It's written in C++ and allows two users to take turns and play the game, with the first person choosing the symbol of their choice.
-The game continus until a 3 in a row win condition is met, or until the board is filled up.
+The game continues until a 3 in a row win condition is met, or until the board is filled up.

 ## Purpose
 The purpose of this project at the time I worked on it was a way to practice (at the time) new concepts